 Second, beware of the greener grass syndrome.
 We have all heard a variety of cliches about greener grass, but there is actually a lot of truth in them.
 Because greener grass always requires work.
 So if you’re going to have to work to get the relationship and the life you really want, you need to know it would be a lot better if you do the work now with the relationship you already have.

 Third, another relationship will not solve your problems.
 There will never be another relationship that will take away all of your pain apart from your relationship with the Lord.
 And to put your emotional well-being into another flawed human being is simply unrealistic and unfair to anyone else.

 Fourth, get some help.
 Ultimately your healing has to come through your relationship with the Lord.
 It is only through His supernatural work within you that you will ever experience the healing you long for.
 But very often when there is deep emotional pain there needs to be some help from someone who has been trained in ministering and counseling.

 There are lots of resources available out there, just be careful who you turn to.
-As a believer you will want someone who has sound biblical counsel to guide you.
-It may be best to go with someone who is recommended from those you trust.
+As a believer, you will want someone who has sound biblical counsel to guide you.
+It may be best to go with someone who is recommended by those you trust.
 If you need help in finding someone, you can get in touch with us and we will try to help you find the help you need.

 For the spouse of the one who is hurting

 Now a brief word for those who are experiencing what I went through.
 I know this is a difficult time for you and just like me, you want to know when your marriage will be healed.
 But this is a process that must not be avoided for the health of your spouse and the hope of your marriage.
 You will have to do everything you possibly can to put your spouse’s emotional needs above that of your own right now.